anton-bregolas/NS-Session-Setlist/README.md

   - Launcher, Tunebook: Tune Selector population and filtering functions refactored to support option groups

 + JavaScript updates:
-  - ABC Tunebook module (scripts-abc-tools.js)
+  - ABC Tools & Tunebook module (scripts-abc-tools.js)
     + populateFilterOptions: Filters are now grouped using optgroups with non-selectable headers
     + populateTuneSelector: Sets and Tunes are now grouped using optgroups
     + populateTuneSelector: An optgroup is created for each Tune Type when tuneSelector is populated
-  - App Launcher module (scripts-ns-sessions.js)
+  - App Launcher module (scripts-nss-app.js)
     + appDropDownHandler: Refactored to handle both optgroups and separate options simultaneously
     + appDropDownHandler: Tune Type filters now hide and show optgroups in tuneSelector as well as options
     + appDropDownHandler: Set Leader filters now hide and disable those optgroups where no active tunes are present after filtering